kubernetes-playgrounds/kubernetes-service-discovery-http/README.md

    ```

 4. verify the client & server are working by

    ```
    $ kubectl get pods
    $ kubectl logs -f <client-pod-name-from-output-above>
    ```

    you should see client prints out response from server every few seconds

+5. Note that if you scale up server pods, `NodePort` will still route client request to the previous pod but now if you start a new client, NodePort should send it to new pod as kubernetes aims to distribute load evenly.